inf380p/fall2021/_posts/elliott/2021-11-03-code-talks-diversity.md

 <iframe src="https://trinket.io/embed/python/ff125bbd4b" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+After this discussion, work on this in-class exercise together or alone, whichever you decide as a group.

-# Make a name for yourself
+## Make a name for yourself

 Our class website knows who you are now!
 Well, kinda.
 You'll fill in the blanks now.